alpaka-group/llama/documentation/pages/user/concept.rst

         char a;          |       char a[64][64];
     } image[64][64];     |   } image;

-Even this very easy decision between SoA and AoS has a quite different in code access style, just compare `image[x][y].r` with `image.r[x][y]`.
+Even this very easy decision between SoA and AoS has a quite different access style in code, just compare :cpp:`image[x][y].r` with :cpp:`image.r[x][y]`.
 However for this problem research and ready to use libraries already exist (e.g.
 `SoAx <https://www.sciencedirect.com/science/article/pii/S0010465517303983>`_).

 But there are more useful mappings than SoA and AoS such as blocking of